 Analog comparison can be selected as rising edge active or falling edge active.
 The upper and lower threshold values are different with different active edge settings.
 For rising edge active, the upper threshold value is equal to threshold value, and the lower threshold value is equal to threshold value minus hysteresis value, as shown in Figure 3.15.
-For falling edge active, the upper threshold value is equal to threshold value as shown in Figure 3.16.
+For falling edge active, the upper threshold value is equal to threshold value plus hysteresis value, and the lower threshold value is equal to threshold value, as shown in Figure 3.16.